breez/swapd/README.md

 This project contains a swap server.
 In a nutshell a user requests a swap, pays to the swap address and requests payout from the server.
 The server will then pay the user over lightning, obtaining the preimage.
-Only with that preimage can the server redeem the utxo onchain.
+Only with that preimage can the server claim the utxo onchain.
 If the payment is not made, the user can refund the utxo to itself once the locktime has expired.

 ## Installation